 For parents with teenagers with piercings, be sure they follow good oral hygiene especially in the days following the piercing.

-We Treat Tongue Piercing Damage
+We Treat Damage Caused by Oral Piercings

 Do you have an existing piercing?
 Do you suspect it may be the cause of an infection or damaged tooth?
 Come by Mukilteo Dental Arts for one of our dentists to have a look.
 The risks of tongue piercings make them a no-no in our expert opinion.
 Contact us today with all your dental questions; we also specialize in endodontics.

-Oral Infection Treatments
+Tongue Piercing & Oral Infection Treatments in Mukilteo

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek